 What is WCT’s relationship with the Mosesian Center for the Arts?

 WCT and the Mosesian Center for the Arts are a single arts organization with a variety of programs including visual arts, performing arts, music, visiting artists, and much more.
 This gives us an opportunity to interact with many other people engaged in the business of making or enjoying art.
-Sometimes there will be a performance going on in one of the theaters while we are having rehearsal.
-We want to be respectful of the other users of the building by talking quietly when outside our own room, particularly in the front entrance lobby, hallways, and directly outside the theatre doors.

 What age groups do you serve?